tldr-pages/tldr/pages/common/packtpub.md

 `packtpub view-offer`

-- Open the the daily offer in the default web browser:
+- Open the daily offer in the default web browser:

 `packtpub view-offer`